aimerneige/aimerneige/README.md

 ### Welcome to my profile!

-- 🤔 Programming beginner from China.
+- 🤔 Programming beginner from China learning IoT at NUC.
 - 😄 Programming rookie.
 Always be lazy.
 - 🌱 I’m currently learning Web.
 - 💻 I prefer using Linux but I also use windows.